UI/UX Design Trending 12 min read

 Apple (apple.com)

-Use case: Product marketing, feature showcases
+Use case: Product marketing, feature highlights

 Notion (notion.so)